Ying Zhang, MD

 MD , Birmingham University , 1991

-My primary research interest is mechanisms of drug resistance and persistence in Mycobacterium tuberculosis.
-Drug-resistant TB (MDR-TB, XDR-TB) is an increasing public health problem and poses a significant threat to the disease control.
+My primary research interest is mechanisms of drug resistance and persistence in Mycobacterium tuberculosis and other bacterial pathogens.
+MDR/XDR-TB is an increasing public health problem and poses a significant threat to the disease control.
 One third of the world population is latently infected with the tubercle bacillus and HIV infection threatens to allow the latent TB to reactivate and worsen the TB situation.
-Improved understanding of the persistence of tubercle bacillus and the mechanisms of drug resistance, devising more rapid diagnostic tools, as well as developing drugs and vaccines that are active against drug-resistant and persister bacteria are important for better control of TB.
+Improved understanding of the mechanisms of persistence and drug resistance, devising more rapid diagnostic tools, as well as developing drugs and vaccines that are active against drug-resistant and persister bacteria are important for better control of TB.
 For more details, see http://magazine.jhsph.edu/2007/Spring/features/patient_scientist/

-We also have international collaborative projects in China to study (1) how MDR-TB/XDR-TB emerges in the field, including analysis of both host and bacterial factors involved and how a peculiar form of rifampin-dependent/enhanced MDR-TB develops and transmits in patients; (2) rapid molecular diagnostic tests and vaccine development; (3) cancer stem cells from patients
+We are also studying the persistence problem of Borrelia burgdorferi.
+In addition, we have international collaborative projects in China to study (1) how MDR-TB/XDR-TB emerges and transmits in patients; (2) rapid molecular diagnostic tests and vaccine development; (3) cancer stem cells.

-Molecular Microbiology and Immunology, tuberculosis, mycobacteria, drug resistance, isoniazid, pyrazinamide, dormancy, persistence, L-form bacteria, drug and vaccine development, cancer stem cells
+Molecular Microbiology and Immunology, tuberculosis, mycobacteria, Lyme disease, persistence, persistent infections, L-form bacteria, drug resistance, isoniazid, pyrazinamide, drug and vaccine development, cancer stem cells

 1. Identified the first molecular mechanism of resistance to TB drug isoniazid (INH)